johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Everything you are, think, see, feel is electrical signals.  - Elon Musk
 - Notice your emotions, dont necessarily act on them.
 (EQ)
 - Practicing mediation has the intention to be happier and to be better placed to make others happier.
-  To suffer less and to be a better place to let other suffer less.
+  To suffer less and to be a better placed to let other suffer less.
 - The goal (system) here is Wisdom.
-  The wisdom that comes om recognizing how things already are in each moment.
+  The wisdom that comes from recognizing how things already are in each moment.
   From stepping out of the fantasy life born of having a mind that is constantly/perpetually distracted.

  - Why meditate?
-"If you want to understand your mind, simply sit down and observe it" Simple, no rituals/ceremonies, nothing to join.
+"If you want to understand your mind, simply sit down and observe it".
+  Simple, no rituals/ceremonies, nothing to join.
   Understanding ourselves is possible.
   Meditation is a pragmatic methodology for doing it.
-  In meditating ourselves, begin to see what creates suffering in ourselves and what brings greater happiness and peace.
+  In meditating, we begin to see what creates suffering in ourselves and what brings greater happiness and peace.
   When we see that we can make wiser choices.
   As we make wiser choices we become happier; as we become happier we make wiser choices.
   Leads to a spiral of greater fulfilment and ease.